dtao/lazy.js/README.md

 var people = getBigArrayOfPeople();
 ```

-Now let's suppose we're using this array to back some sort of search-as-you-type functionality, where users can search for people by their last names.
+Suppose we're using this array to back some sort of search-as-you-type functionality, where users can search for people by their last names.
 Naturally we want to put some reasonable constraints on our problem space, so we'll provide up to 5 results at a time.
 Supposing the user types "Smith", we could therefore fetch results using something like this (using Underscore):

 ```javascript
 var results = _.chain(people)